fireinrain/github-trending/README.md

 ## Python

+* 【2024-04-08】[nashsu / FreeAskInternet](https://github.com/nashsu/FreeAskInternet) - FreeAskInternet is a completely free, private and locally running search aggregator & answer generate using LLM, without GPU needed  The user can ask a question and the system will make a multi engine search and combine the search result to the ChatGPT3 5 LLM and generate the answer based on search results
+* 【2024-04-08】[facebookresearch / schedule_free](https://github.com/facebookresearch/schedule_free) - Schedule\-Free Optimization in PyTorch
+* 【2024-04-08】[stanfordnlp / pyreft](https://github.com/stanfordnlp/pyreft) - ReFT: Representation Finetuning for Language Models
+* 【2024-04-08】[KrisCris / Palworld\-Pal\-Editor](https://github.com/KrisCris/Palworld-Pal-Editor) - Palworld Pal Editor, the tool for Adding, Deleting, and Modifying Pals in Palworld Game Save, supports running on Docker, GUI, WebUI, and Cli
 * 【2024-04-07】[InstantStyle / InstantStyle](https://github.com/InstantStyle/InstantStyle) - InstantStyle: Free Lunch towards Style\-Preserving in Text\-to\-Image Generation 🔥
 * 【2024-04-07】[PhonePe / mantis](https://github.com/PhonePe/mantis) - Mantis is a security framework that automates the workflow of discovery, reconnaissance, and vulnerability scanning
 * 【2024-04-07】[myshell\-ai / JetMoE](https://github.com/myshell-ai/JetMoE) - Reaching LLaMA2 Performance with 0 1M Dollars